syoung125/EscapeGame-canvas/README.md

 > 2. Rotating enemies
 > 3. Moving enemies
 <br/>
-When you're detecting by enemies, your health will be damaged.
+When you're detecting by enemies, your health will be damaged.<br/>
 Be careful!
 Some enemies will shoot missile to you when they detect you, and it will follow you.

 ### Attack